CFPB Targeting SoCal Agents & MLOs for Respa OffensesSurvey Highlights

 Research shows high-earning renters like the idea of being near public transportation, living in an energetic urban environment with art, culture and entertainment all within walking distance.

-Still, Myers notes many people harbor an unconscious bias toward renters.
+Still, Myers notes that many people harbor an unconscious bias toward renters.
 “People who own homes are viewed as more responsible & are regarded as being more invested in the community,” he said.

 “But most of those views are based on older values.”

-“Single-family homes are increasingly occupied by renters, making it harder to tell renters and homeowners apart,” the report said
+“Single-family homes are increasingly occupied by renters, making it harder to tell renters and homeowners apart,” the report said.